Preshiousy1/OginiSearch/docs/production-deployment.md

-# ConnectSearch Production Deployment Guide
+# Ogini Production Deployment Guide

-This guide provides instructions for deploying ConnectSearch in a production environment.
+This guide provides instructions for deploying Ogini in a production environment.

 ## Prerequisites